graciellehigino/ms_range_interactions/manuscript.md

 from Tanzania) to investigate whether occurrence data (more precisely range maps) can be refined based on species interaction information.
-Considering the basic assumption that predators can only be present in regions where they are connected to at least one herbivore, and thus decoupled from primary producers, we demonstrate how a mismatch between occurrence and ecological data can highlight significant uncertainty areas in range maps.
+Considering the basic assumption that predators can only be present in regions where they are connected to at least one herbivore, and thus indirectly connected to primary producers, we demonstrate how a mismatch between occurrence and ecological data can highlight significant uncertainty areas in range maps.

 # Methods